 - Discovery tools cannot manage all data within the CMDB

-- At least Service Portfolio and other logical elements (like Business Applications) on top tiers and relationships to non-CMDB data (like users and organizations structures) are manually maintained
+- At least the Service Portfolio and other logical elements (like Business Applications) on top tiers and relationships to non-CMDB data (like users and organizations structures) are manually maintained.

-- You need to define and manage to relationships between discovered and manually maintained data
+- You need to define and manage relationships between discovered and manually maintained data.

 In this blog, I will describe:

 - a data model related to Discovery data

 - data models connecting discovery data to the Common Service Data Model and non-CMDB data

 - how to ensure that agreed models are being followed

 Managing the Borderline

 One way to manage the borderline between discovered and manually maintained CIs is first to define the links that connect the discovered CIs to the manually maintained CIs.
 And then start tracking that each record in those borderline classes has the required relationships.
 This is basically the same as tracking orphan CIs, but with an exact focus on particular use cases.